-In this paper we will not be concerned with capitalist personal consumption, but rather with something else that has a result that is similar in regards to the issue of the reduction in the rate of accumulation being considered.
+In this paper we will not be concerned with capitalist personal consumption, but rather with something else that has similar implications for the issue under consideration: the reduction in the rate of accumulation.
 Profits are also excluded from a return to productive circuits of capital, and hence accumulation, if they are inserted into financial circuits.
 In a Marxist framework, financial profits are simply a transfer of a part of the total profits created in production to the financial sector.
-It is theoretically possible that under certain circumstances the transfer of profits from the productive circuits of capital to the financial circuits might not diminish the rate of accumulation of capital because finance has improved the conditions for accumulation more than it has subtracted from the amount for accumulation.
-The evidence presented here, however, will demonstrate that the increased transfer into financial circuits under neoliberalism has occurred simultaneously with a drop in the rate of accumulation.
+It is theoretically possible that in certain circumstances the transfer of profits from the productive circuits of capital to the financial circuits might not diminish the rate of accumulation of capital, because finance has improved the conditions for accumulation more than it has subtracted from the amount available for accumulation.
+4 The evidence presented here, however, will demonstrate that the increased transfer into financial circuits under neoliberalism has occurred simultaneously with a drop in the rate of accumulation.
 While the problems involved in claiming that this sort of correlation "proves" causation are well known, at a minimum this supports the argument against the neoliberal claim that increased finance has improved the conditions for accumulation.